Maximizing Forgiveness of Your PPP Loan

 June 11, 2020

 The Paycheck Protection Program Flexibility Act, which was signed by the President on June 5, 2020, made changes to the terms of PPP loans.
 This article reflects those changes.

-Marvin Willis, the partner in charge of Smith & Howard’s Accounting & Advisory group, recently appeared in a webinar organized by the Forsyth County Chamber of Commerce to advise businesses on maximizing forgiveness if they were successful in obtaining a Paycheck Protection Program (PPP) loan.
+Marvin Willis, the partner in charge of Smith and Howard’s Accounting and Advisory group, recently appeared in a webinar organized by the Forsyth County Chamber of Commerce to advise businesses on maximizing forgiveness if they were successful in obtaining a Paycheck Protection Program (PPP) loan.
 Willis cautioned that there have been several changes to the terms of the PPP, so while loan recipients should follow the most recent guidance, published on May 15, when applying for forgiveness, they should also be prepared for more guidance to be issued.

 PPP calculation process

 One of the most attractive features of the PPP is the promise of loan forgiveness if certain criteria are met.
 Among them is that 60% of a loan must be used for payroll, including benefits, while the remaining 40% can be used to cover non-payroll costs such as mortgage interest, rent and utilities.
 The steps below address how businesses can maximize their PPP loan forgiveness.
 Note that the PPP Flexibility Act states that if 60% of the loan is not used for payroll costs, the loan will not be forgiven.
 Businesses that do not qualify for full loan forgiveness will be given five years to pay back the loan, at an interest rate of 1%.